We asked 1,117 bloggers about their techniques and results to find out what’s working best right now.

 While lower-income bloggers tend to say they have more challenges with their blogs, the top three difficulties are the same among both income levels.

-- The most common challenge for all bloggers is getting traffic or growing their audience.
+- The most common challenge for all bloggers is getting blog traffic or growing their audience.

 - Bloggers who earn less than $50,000 per year are 4.2 times as likely to have difficulty with self-discipline and motivation compared higher-income bloggers.